-- Management and stabilisation of dune systems.
-Please refer to the Coastal Dune Management - A Manual of Coastal Dune Management and Rehabilitation Techniques when developing the project.
-For any dune re-profiling projects, the environmental benefit of the activity must be demonstrated. - Implementation of coastal protection works.
-If the project includes a seawall lined foreshore in an estuary, the applicant must demonstrate the environmental benefits and how the project aligns with the standards in the Environmentally Friendly Seawall A Guide to Improving the Environmental Value of Seawalls and Seawall-lined Foreshores in Estuaries. - Beach nourishment and actions to reduce exposure to climate change. - Beach scraping to mitigate immediate coastal erosion risk. - Actions to reduce future risk from coastal hazards and monitoring to understand the coastal zone over time where it relates to future action. - Actions to improve natural resilience to potential impacts from coastal hazards. - Actions to reduce the risk to public assets. - Actions to reduce the liability in relation to coastal natural disasters.

-• Education where it will help reduce exacerbating issues in the coastal vulnerability area.
+- management and stabilisation of dune systems.
+Please refer to the Coastal Dune Management A Manual of Coastal Dune Management and Rehabilitation Techniques when developing the project.
+For any dune re-profiling projects, the environmental benefit of the activity must be demonstrated - implementation of coastal protection works.
+If the project includes a seawall-lined foreshore in an estuary, the applicant must demonstrate the environmental benefits and how the project aligns with the standards in Environmentally Friendly Seawalls A guide to improving the environmental value of seawalls and seawall-lined foreshores in estuaries - beach nourishment and actions to reduce exposure to climate change - beach scraping to mitigate immediate coastal erosion risk - actions to reduce future risk from coastal hazards - setup and implementation of short-term (up to 3 years) monitoring to understand the coastal zone over time where it relates to future action - actions to improve natural resilience to potential impacts from coastal hazards - actions to reduce the risk to public assets - actions to reduce the liability in relation to coastal natural disasters - education where it will help reduce exacerbating issues in the coastal vulnerability area.